fioremartiro/PortfolioProjectsData/8. Big Data - Python, Spark/README.md

 ### Expected Results
 The goal is to demonstrate through practical development that the learned techniques and tools enable the development of a project analyzing large volumes of information through different stages: data collection, storage, processing, analysis, and visualization.
 The results will support decision-making by projecting future trends or analyzing current patterns in organizational data.

+### Submission
+Submit the Python program files (with `.py` extension) and the resulting CSV files created by each Python program.